 Shame on you!

-Most of us have heard this sentence flung at us—sometimes repeatedly!
-Even if it was not uttered out loud, it was nonetheless inferred.
-Usually, after we messed up, made someone angry with us —for anything from no genuine transgression to something significant.
+Most of us have had this sentence flung at us—sometimes repeatedly!
+Even if it was not uttered out loud, it was nonetheless inferred—usually, after we messed up, made someone angry with us for anything from a genuine transgression to something significant.
 Or, when we failed to meet some arbitrary societal norm.

-We—ourselves—may even be guilty of spewing it on occasion.
+We—ourselves—may even be guilty of spewing these words on occasion.

 The thought behind the notion of shame is this: if we—as individuals—feel shame about something we said or did which was displeasing, we will then modify our behavior and comply.
 In short, we will shape up to avoid any further "shame on you" comment.

 The problem is that shame—while indeed efficient for behavior modification—is a terrible way to get anyone to "comply."

 Yes, this last sentence may seem like an oxymoron, if the "shame method" works to produce the desired end result, why shouldn't we use it?
 And, often.

 We shouldn't use it because, while compelling in inducing outward behavior modification, it does not—longterm—yield authentic change.